ronh991/glTF-Blender-IO-MSFS/README.md

   #13 Vertex Color addon Preferences option - fixed issues

+  #14 Unique id errors

 # Enhancements

+  Blender 4.2 has had numerous changes and updates for the Beta - new extensions install for addons is required

   Some default values for Metallic, Roughness, Emissive, Base Color have been reset Max emissive strength now 100 (not the same a Emissive Factor)